Reideen the Brave: Remakes

-Raideen the Superior
+Reideen the Superior

 A 38 episode remake aired as Reideen the Superior (超者ライディーン; Chōja Raidīn) in 1996.
 This series was directed by Toshifumi Kawase.
 Five seemingly ordinary teenagers are actually armored superheroes called "Reideens" and their mission is to fight their enemy the so-called "Super Devils" who want to get their hands on a super robot called God Reideen.
-This series was notably different than the original, more akin to a Super Sentai series or Tekkaman Blade than the original Raideen and was designed to attract a female audience akin to Gundam Wing, Samurai Troopers and Dagwon.
+This series was notably different than the original, more akin to a Super Sentai series or Tekkaman Blade than the original Reideen and was designed to attract a female audience akin to Gundam Wing, Samurai Troopers and Dagwon.

 Reideen

 In January 2007, a twenty-six-episode series, simply titled Reideen (ライディーン; Raidīn), produced this time by Production I.G., was released.
 In this remake, Saiga Junki, a high school student with a gift in mathematics, learns that his archaeologist father, who disappeared years earlier, has died.
 When going to claim his remains at a pyramid dubbed "Japan's Pyramid", a meteor falls from the sky containing an evil life-form that seeks total destruction.
 Just as Saiga is put in danger by this life-form, the bracelet that his father left him reacts to the pyramid, and the titular robot is activated.
 It is now up to Saiga and Reideen to defend the Earth against the mysterious invaders.